Call-out to Burlington professionals:

 Is The Arterie a home for your practice?

-We have two rooms opening up amongst a small number of excellent, devoted, intuitive clinicians who all house our practices together.
+We have rooms opening up amongst a small number of excellent, devoted, intuitive clinicians who all house our practices together.
 We wish our present occupants could stay, but life calls people elsewhere, too!
-As we bid them adieu, we wonder who will come to fill a cozy and bright consulting room alongside us in our sage coloured bungalow on Guelph Line?
+As we bid adieu, we wonder who will come to fill a cozy and bright consulting room alongside us in our sage coloured bungalow on Guelph Line?

 • a registered psychotherapist, a psychologist, an MD psychotherapist, a social worker (all of these are represented in our collective) ; or RN- / OT- psychotherapist; a mental health professional, y’know ;)